4amVim/Undergrad-Thesis/README.md

 This repo also contains stuff from final semester of undergrad at SNU, pertaining to a course in analysis.

 TL;DR This repo is here as a testament to the beating that quality takes when doing stuff at the eleventh hour.
 But stay posted for a rectification!

+P.S.
+I'm (thinking of) working towards a way to visualize the concepts mentioned in it to make it even easier for beginners to broach the subject, but no ETAs yet.